hrbrmstr/tdigest/README.md

 The following functions are implemented:

+  - `as.list.tdigest`: Serialize a tdigest object to an R list or unserialize a serialized tdigest list back into a tdigest object
   - `td_add`: Add a value to the t-Digest with the specified count
   - `td_create`: Allocate a new histogram
   - `td_merge`: Merge one t-Digest into another